zachmccabe/zachmccabe.github.io/_beijing/bts/style-guide.md

 ---

-Updated: {% include print_update.html %} • Like every project worth its salt, the field guide needed its own style guide.
+Like every project worth its salt, the field guide needed its own style guide.
 I took my sticky notes and organized them here.
 Maybe you'll find this useful, too.